acarlstein/interview-questions-using-tdd/test/OSSL/README.md

 When I do the operations such as put, this hash value will be modified based on the side of the container array.
 This means that is I decide to resize the array, I must make sure to rehash all the hash values.

-I will have to create a linked list or use an dynamic array to deal with the collisions.
+~~I will have to create a linked list or use an dynamic array to deal with the collisions.~~ I created an oversimplified version of a linked list to use in this Hashtable.
+I will perform the code changes to apply it.